If you had to pack all your conversion wisdom and power into one tiny space, it would be the call-to-action button.

 I’ve seen people do some really dumb things with buttons.
 They think, “Oh, so the button is supposed to stand out!
 Okay, I’ll put images, arrows, and CSS effects on it!”

 This could be a mistake.
-Testing has proved that the best-performing buttons are those that have a simple statement and few design frills.
+Testing has proved that the best call to action button design choices are those that have a simple statement and few design frills.

 3. Size it sensibly